Social care reforms ‘to push taxes to highest-ever sustained share of economy’ - NewsBreak

 “This is the latest in a long line of reforms which have tilted the burden of taxation towards the earnings of working-age people and away from the incomes of pensioners.”

-John O’Connell, chief executive of the TaxPayers’ Alliance, said low paid workers and struggling employers will be hit hard – “laying the groundwork for more demands for cash”.
+John O’Connell, chief executive of the TaxPayer ’ Alliance, said low paid workers and struggling employers will be hit hard – “laying the groundwork for more demands for cash”.

 He said: “There are many families that save as little as £10 or £20 a month in an effort to build up a savings buffer or to prepare for a rainy day.
 But if you are earning £20,000 a year you will now pay an extra £130 in national insurance, which means some people might have nothing left over.”